SanjitPingili/YouTubeToSpotify/client/README.md

-To run the frontend, in the client directory, you can run:
+To run the frontend, in the client directory, run:

 ### `npm install`
 ### `npm start`